Rag & Frass Farm

 Apprenticeship offers immersion in the real day-to-day work and life of our operation.
 All aspects of farm work and business are covered from production to planning, bookkeeping and finances, marketing and general farm start-up experiences.
 Apprentices will learn foundations of crop planning, pest and fertility management, food safety, post-harvest handling, greenhouse seeding, propagation, weeding, using tools and equipment, floriculture and soil science.
 Oh yea, and lots of harvesting.
 Our goal is to give apprentices accurate expectations and the tools and preparation for a career in farming, whether that is working on established farms or starting your own.

-Due to our market and harvest schedule, work is 6 days a week, usually 50-55 hours.
+Due to our market and harvest schedule, work is 6 days a week, anywhere from 40-55 hours.
+We try to make Saturday a half day.
 Our weekly schedule is a mix of routine and flexibility, with certain days dedicated to harvest and market, others are ‘farm work’ days and tasks vary with the time of year and weather.
 During summer we work two-part days with long siesta to avoid the heat.

 We work hard, but with purpose and passion, and we have fun too!
 It is very important that our team is made up of folks who are positive, creative, curious, communicative, reliable, and committed.